Examples of course-specific information about generative AI

 Example 3.1 – Course on subject didactics and relevant applications

 In the course, you as a student may use generative AI tools in all examinations and assignments as long as the use follows the course's guidelines and as long as nothing else is explicitly stated.
-You are also recommended to follow the course's guidelines for non-examination elements and assignments.
+Use generative AI tools as a support – not as a shortcut that limits your own learning.
 The guidelines for the use of generative AI are designed to promote learning and the fulfillment of the course's learning objectives, where generative AI is considered to be able to help you as a student to:

 reason about a teaching/educational content